Hiking in Nantahala National Forest - Cheoah Ranger District

 Highlights of this district include:

-Joyce Kilmer Memorial Forest & Joyce Kilmer - Slickrock
+- Joyce Kilmer Memorial Forest & Joyce Kilmer - Slickrock Wilderness

 One of the most popular areas for hiking within the Cheoah Ranger District, this forest is an impressive remnant of virgin forest, representative of the vast Eastern forest that used to stretch from the Atlantic to the Mississippi and beyond.
 While much of the forest around Western North Carolina has been logged and since recovered, this area spared the logger's axe.
 It is one of the largest contiguous tracts of old growth forests in the Eastern US.